-For type approval the manufacturer of the measuring instrument shall declare and document all programme functions, relevant data structures and interfaces that are implemented in the instrument.
+For type approval the manufacturer of the measuring instrument shall declare and document all program functions, relevant data structures and software interfaces of the legally relevant software part that are implemented in the instrument.
 There shall not exist any hidden undocumented functions.